shubhankar05sarkar/netflix-clone-frontend/README.md

 ## License

-This project is for educational purposes and is not affiliated with Amazon.
+This project is for educational purposes and is not affiliated with Netflix.
 Feel free to use the code with attribution.

 ---